Dental Veneers: Costs, Types, Information and Advice

 This is just an estimate, of course, and the actual veneers price quoted by your dentist will depend on the problems that need to be addressed.

 The NHS usually does not cover the cost of anything considered cosmetic work, including veneers.
 In some rare cases, where considered medically necessary, it is possible to get teeth veneers on the NHS.
 Crowns are a more common treatment for damaged teeth, though.
-In both cases the treatment charge will be £244.30.
+In both cases the treatment charge will be £256.50 (for 2018/19).

 Ways to save money on veneer costs

 If you have private health insurance with a dental insurance plan you should check to see if your policy covers any cosmetic treatments.
 Usually base-level plans do not, but more expensive plans often reimburse at least some of the cost.
-Read more about dental insurance in the US and in the UK.
+Read more about dental insurance in the UK.

 An alternative way to get cheaper veneers is to consider travelling abroad to a country where cosmetic dentistry is more affordable.